 Scoped weapons: Right-click to aim down sights for better accuracy.
 The scope narrows your view but improves precision.

 Shotguns: Wider spread means less precise aiming needed, but you need to be closer.
-Movement matters more than perfect aim.
+Movement matters more than exact aim.

 Snipers: Highest precision required.
 Use the lowest sensitivity you're comfortable with.
 One pixel off can mean a miss.

-I recommend starting with standard weapons until you’ve mastered the basic controls and pre-aiming.
-Specialized weapons add complexity you don’t need while learning.
+I recommend starting with standard weapons until you've learned the basic controls and pre-aiming.
+Specialized weapons add complexity you don't need while learning.

 Controller Support